Yovel Zoosman

-Biography
+Early life and education

 Yovel Zoosman was born in Kfar Saba, Israel, to a Jewish family.
 He was raised in Netanya and played for Elitzur Netanya youth team.

 He joined Wingate Institute and Maccabi Tel Aviv in his late teens.
+He was named Yovel because it is the Hebrew word for Jubilee, and he was born 50 years after the Israeli Declaration of Independence, hence why he wears the jersey number 50.

-Sports career
+Professional career

+Maccabi Tel Aviv

 In 2015, Zoosman started his professional career with Maccabi Tel Aviv.
 On October 18, 2015, Zoosman made his professional debut in an Israeli ISBL game, in an 85–70 win over Bnei Herzliya, recording two points off the bench.

+Maccabi Ra'anana

 On August 24, 2016, Zoosman was loaned to Maccabi Ra'anana of the Liga Leumit, the second level league in Israel.
 In 28 games played with Ra'anana, he averaged 11.7 points, 3.6 rebounds, 2.3 assists and 1.8 steals per game, while shooting 41 percent from 3-point range.
 Zoosman helped Ra'anana reach the Liga Leumit Playoffs as the first seed, but they eventually were eliminated by Maccabi Hod HaSharon in the Quarterfinals.

-Maccabi Tel Aviv
+Return to Maccabi Tel Aviv

 On July 27, 2017, Zoosman signed a four-year contract extension with Maccabi Tel Aviv.
 On June 8, 2018, Zoosman was named the 2018 Israeli League Rising Star.
 Zoosman helped Maccabi win the 2017 Israeli League Cup and the 2018 Israeli League Championship.

 On January 11, 2019, Zoosman recorded a EuroLeague career-high of 15 points, shooting 6-of-6 from the field, to go along with six rebounds and two steals, in a 93–76 win over CSKA Moscow.
 On January 31, 2019, Zoosman was named the Israeli Player of the Month, for games played in January.
 Zoosman helped Maccabi win the 2019 Israeli League Championship, winning his second straight Israeli League title in the process.

 On June 27, 2019, Zoosman joined the Cleveland Cavaliers for the 2019 NBA Summer League.

 He was named the 2020 Israeli Basketball Premier League Defensive Player of the Year.

 Alba Berlin

-On August 6, 2021, he has signed with Alba Berlin of the German Basketball Bundesliga.
+On August 6, 2021, he has signed with Alba Berlin of the German Basketball Bundesliga (BBL).
+In 2021 in the BBL, he averaged 8.1 points, 3.1 rebounds, 1.7 assists, and 1.1 steals per game as he played 20.3 minutes per game.

+Hapoel Jerusalem

+On July 9, 2023, he signed with Hapoel Jerusalem of the Israeli Basketball Premier League.